• Skip to primary navigation

 Cream cheese frosting ingredients for carrot cake.

-While I love silky cream cheese frosting with this delicious cake, you could try a different variation.
+While I love silky cream cheese frosting with this cake, you could try a different variation.
 A half batch of my Biscoff buttercream could be interesting, given the warm spices in both the frosting and the cake.

 📖 Instructions for Mini Carrot Cake Bites